domcattell/react-task/README.md

 Both of these could instead be added into a single all in one HOC, as whatever component has a loading state will also have an error state when something goes wrong, however, I felt the implemented method was sufficient enough.

 ### Notes
 - Some components in the app are just for show.
 The register page won't actually create an account, and the users settings page is mostly for show.
-You can't actually change the user password, or update any of logged in users credentials.
+You can't actually change the user password, or update any of the logged in users credentials.
 - The search function is a very simple implementation, and thus you can only search for a post by using it's ID.
-- Editing comments and posts the user has added will result in an error message, as they don't actually exist on the server (it will not find their ID).
+- Editing comments and posts the user has added will result in an error message, as they don't actually exist on the server.
 - When deleting a comment or post a user has created, it will also delete the other posts/comments the has user created, as they all share the same ID on the server due to not actually being added into any database.